(415) 457-9760 Mill Valley Refuse Service 112 Front Street San Rafael, CA 94901

 Commercial businesses that generate a lot of food waste, such as restaurants and supermarkets, will have to begin composting that food waste in the near future.
-A new California law, AB 1826, requires businesses that generate eight yards or more of food waste per week to begin composting that waste in 2016.
-That is such a huge amount of food waste that few businesses will come under the mandatory rules this year.
+Currently, California law AB 1826, requires businesses that generate eight yards or more of food waste per week to compost.
+That is such a huge amount of food waste that it impacts only a few businesses.

 However, in the next few years, lower levels of food waste generated per week phase in, and eventually ALL businesses that generate such waste will be required to compost it.
 The best way to learn about AB 1826 is to visit CalRecycle’s website.

 Although your business may not generate enough food waste to fall under the mandatory composting rules now, there’s no need to wait if you want to begin food composting.
 Your current trash bill already includes a limited amount of compost service, and MVRS offers additional food composting service options if needed.
 For information about those options, go to our Garbage Service page and click on the Terms & Conditions link for the town in which your business is located.
 Under the Commercial section of those Terms, you will see the heading Additional Compost Service Available, which spells out how to add more compost service.
 Or call our office at 415-457-9760, X 12.